Jordán Carrillo

-Jordan Carrillo Rodríguez (born 30 November 2001) is a Mexican professional footballer who plays as an attacking midfielder or winger for Liga MX club Santos Laguna.
+Jordán Carrillo Rodríguez (born 30 November 2001) is a Mexican professional footballer who plays as an attacking midfielder or winger for Liga MX club Guadalajara.

 Club career

-Santos Laguna

-Carrillo made his debut for Santos Laguna on 22 January 2020 against Pumas UNAM in Copa MX.
+Carrillo made his first team debut for Santos Laguna on 22 January 2020, in a Copa MX match against Pumas UNAM.
 On 25 July 2020, he made his league debut against Cruz Azul.

-Loan to Sporting Gijón

-On 27 July 2022, Carrillo joined Spanish club Sporting Gijón on a season-long loan.
+In July 2022, Carrillo joined Segunda División club Sporting Gijón on a season-long loan.

+In December 2025, Carrillo joined Pumas UNAM on loan, becoming a fundamental piece to help the team reach the Clausura 2026 championship final.

+On 17 June 2026, Carrillo signed with Guadalajara.

 International career

 Carrillo received his first call-up to the senior national team by manager Gerardo Martino, and made his debut on 27 April 2022 in a friendly match against Guatemala, coming in as a substitute in the 72nd minute for Alejandro Zendejas.